| |

 Date / Time: Still present

-Further Comments: A barrow on this hill is named Robin Hood's Pot, and legend has it Hood concealed his stolen loot here.
+Further Comments: A barrow on this hill is named Robin Hood's Pot.
+Local legend says that Robin concealed his stolen loot here.
 Roman coinage has been found in the barrow.

 Location: Papplewick (Nottinghamshire) - St James' Church